top of page

 • Tuition provides the challenge needed to stretch the more confident mathematicians, and ensure they reach their maximum potential.

-Hence, many children will have knowledge gaps and it is essential that these are addressed otherwise in following years children may struggle.
-The maths National Curriculum is structured so that a range of different recurring concepts are taught and revisited periodically, getting steadily more challenging as pupils progress through the year groups.
+The maths national curriculum is structured so that a range of different recurring concepts are taught and revisited periodically, getting steadily more challenging as pupils progress through the year groups.
 If there are gaps in learning in one year, when the same topic is revisited in following years at a more challenging level, children can quickly become very confused, begin to find maths overwhelming and lose confidence.
+Through tuition, gaps in knowledge can be identified and addressed, which may otherwise go unnoticed.

 bottom of page